ajauhri/rkt-heaps/README.md

 , where `$RKT_HEAPS_HOME` is the root directory for the downloaded source.

-All functions are documented with examples here:
+All core operations with examples are documented on the following pages:
 * [Binomial docs](http://htmlpreview.github.com/?https://github.com/ajauhri/rkt-heaps/blob/master/docs/binomial/index.html)
 * [Fibonacci docs](http://htmlpreview.github.com/?https://github.com/ajauhri/rkt-heaps/blob/master/docs/fibonacci/index.html)

+Files under `benchmarks` folder also provide a good set of examples on the usage of this API.

 Benchmarks
 ----